 If you’re new to Excel or R, we have some great resources on our support page to get you started.

 So, for me, best-in-class teaching takes students from the research question, to the data collection, to the data pre-processing and then finally to the statistical analysis.

-We have several FREE research methods lectures with data sets that can be used in class in Gorilla Academy.
+We have several FREE research methods lectures (for example this webinar) with data sets that can be used in class in Gorilla Academy.
 We cover topics like attention, language, learning & social influence.
 But of course, the specific research topic is less important than the generic skills learnt.
 Check out an example data analysis lecture from our selective attention study.